How to Merge Tables in Confluence and Reuse Content for Cross-Team Reporting

 The back story

 Since going live in October 2015, this Confluence LMS has been harnessed by teams across the globe for staff training and more within Confluence.
-It’s particularly popular in the US, Germany, the UK, India, and the Russian Federation, according to Crunchbase.
+It’s particularly popular in the US, Germany, the UK and India, according to Crunchbase.
 Most users are tech companies, but it’s also gaining traction in pharmaceutical, automotive, banking, insurance, and medical spheres.

 The multi-award-winning company behind izi – LMS for Confluence is Stiltsoft, which started operating in 2010.
 It offers 20-plus apps for Atlassian tools, including the popular Table Filter and Charts, also available from the Atlassian Marketplace.
 Stiltsoft has more than 7,000 customers in 80-plus countries.
 They include Netflix, Allianz, Symantec, Logitech, Tesla, Samsung, Dell, Mercedes-Benz, AT@T, and Walmart.